How to Strip Export Names in iOS Apps

 Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Strip Export Names on iOS apps using Appdome
+How to Implement Strip Export Names in iOS Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending iOS Apps that Strip Export Names without an SDK or gateway: